 - Mapuche culture

 - World’s oldest mummies

-- Colonial history and artefacts
+- Colonial history and artifacts

-- Pre-Columbian Art and artefacts
+- Pre-Columbian Art and artifacts

 - Modern Museums on Memory and Human Rights

 - Famous Chilean artists such as Roberto Matta and Claudio Bravo

 - Palacio de la Real Audiencia/Museo Histórico Nacional or The National History Museum

 - Museo Chileno de Arte Precolombino or Pre-Columbian Museum